hermeznetwork/docs/docs/developers/protocol/hermez-protocol/protocol.md

 ### L1 coordinator
 Coordinator has the ability to create accounts at the time to forge a batch.
 This transactions are also included in the `L1TxsData`.
 Account could be created for a given:
-- ethereum address - babyjubjub key pair (regular rollup account)
+- Ethereum address - babyjubjub key pair (regular rollup account)
 - babyjubjub public key (internal rollup account)

 #### CreateAccountEth